codelingo/docs/docs/getting-started.md

   $ lingo run review
 ```

-Note, the first run of any Flow can take a little longer as your repoistory is injested for the first time.
+Note, the first run of any Flow can take a little longer as your repository is ingested for the first time.

 ## Adding Tenets